-#MexicoToday: The time of Mexico’s most energetic celebration is once again upon us as Saturday, September 16th marks Mexico’s 202nd Independence Day.
-Millions will kick off the celebration with “El Grito,” the traditional cry of: “Viva México!”
-But how many understand the actual history of this ritual?
-Here is a brief, yet interesting, description of the historical events that sparked Mexico’s war of Independence.
+Mexico’s most energetic celebration is, once again, nearly upon us with September 16 marking Mexico’s Independence Day (Dia de Independencia).
+Millions will kick off the celebration with El Grito (the Cry); a traditional shout of: “Viva México!”
+But how many know the history of this ritual?
+Here is a brief, yet interesting, description of the historical events that sparked Mexico’s War of Independence and El Grito.

-They planned to begin their push for power in December of 1810; however, the Criollos were betrayed, and Hidalgo was forced to make a quick decision — flee to safety and begin forming a new plot or turn to his parish, starving for freedom from Spain altogether, and seize the opportunity to spark a true revolution for independence.
+They planned to begin their push for power in December of 1810; however, the Criollos were betrayed, and Hidalgo was forced to make a quick decision — flee to safety and begin forming a new plot or turn to his parish, which was starving for freedom from Spain, and seize the opportunity to spark a true revolution for independence.

 Choosing to stay and fight, Hidalgo sped to his church, ordered the bells to be rung, and delivered his famous El Grito de Dolores that will be heard round Mexico just before midnight on September 15: “Long live Mexico!”